CryptoCoderz/FlavorXL-Core/README.md

 -----------------------------------------

 ### Overview
-FlavorXL is a blockchain project with the goal of creating a blockchain for the student, one where your degrees are stored on the blockchain and can be validated by employers by the pubkey that sent you the degree.
+FlavorXL is a blockchain project with the goal of creating a blockchain for audio and radio purposes.

 ### Blockchain Technology
 The FlavorXL [FXL] Blockchain is an experimental smart contract platform that enables